 I’m currently reading “The Power of Your Subconscious Mind” by Joseph Murphy.

-This is kind of book that’ll potentially change your life forever at a fraction of your daily cup of coffee!
+This is the kind of book that’ll potentially change your life forever for a fraction of the price of your daily cup of coffee!

 Ever since I read this book (which definitely changed my life), I wanted to delve into my subconscious mind.

 I’m immensely enjoying learning more about it right now.

 Although I have always loved reading, this time I got better at it.